Problem

 Road safety improvements can enable freight to move more effectively on the NSW regional road network and contribute to national economic performance.
 Without these improvements, the increase in road freight traffic could lead to increases in road crashes.
 While behavioural factors have a major influence on road safety, infrastructure improvements are important to achieving a safer road environment.

-This initiative forms part of the national High Priority Initiative for Regional road network safety improvements.
+This proposal forms part of the national Early-Stage Proposal for Regional road network safety improvements.
 It involves the introduction of modern road safety infrastructure technology and features, to improve road safety at high-risk locations.
+This proposal should be aligned with updated Austroads guidance including the Guide to Road Safety and Guide to Road Design.

 Each year in NSW, over two‑thirds of all fatalities occur on country roads.